Do high-quality preschools exist? Yes, but mostly for higher-income families.

 What Does High-Quality Early Childhood Education Look Like?

 High-quality preschools are both academic and play-based.
 A high-quality curriculum is specifically designed to present skills and concepts to schoolchildren in an order that matches their level of development.

 In the process, formative assessments are used to address achievement gaps in underperforming students.
 It increases student engagement and leads to greater teacher satisfaction.

 Hence, high-quality preschools do not merely focus on providing the best early childhood education experience, but also have innate differentiated instruction to cater to the needs of every child in the classroom.

 There are scales available to measure the quality of preschools such as the Early Childhood Environment Rating Scale (ECERS).

 Also, under Learning Activities, the promotion of diversity and the appropriate use of technology are suggested.
-Tools like Sprig Library combine these recommendations.
+Tools like Sprig Library combine these recommendations into one effective and culturally responsive learning experience.
 The app offers interactive story books that support oral language development, while introducing Indigenous themes, illuminating diversity.